szilvasikornel/UnityPlatformer_12B2/README.md

 # UnityPlatformer_12B2
-a prototype for a platformer game
+this is a prototype for a platformer game